 Emma engages community members and stakeholders in initiatives focused on financial mobility, homeownership and entrepreneurship in East Davison Village, Banglatown and Southwest Detroit, ensuring that immigrants and long-time Detroiters have a voice in the planning processes that impact their communities.
 Emma has previous experience working with refugees and international students in Metro Detroit and Lansing.
 Before joining Global Detroit, Emma worked internationally with the Peace Corps in Mongolia as a community development specialist and English teacher.
 She graduated from Michigan State University with a BA in Comparative Cultures and Politics.
 In her free time, Emma enjoys playing in a weekly basketball league, learning new languages, reading and painting.

 After spending some time in the Detroit tech startup scene, Ashleigh brings her unique skill set to Global Detroit where she works behind the scenes to help drive the mission of the organization forward.
 She ensures the organization functions smoothly and strategically, with oversight of office management, HR, scheduling and day-to-day logistics.
 Ashleigh has lived in Michigan all of her life and graduated from Western Michigan University where she studied organizational communications and met her husband.
-She is a mom to a 3-year-old pug mix named Maverick and a daughter named Cece.
+She is a mom to a pug mix named Maverick, a daughter named Cece and a son named Peyton.

 Steve Tobocman has launched innovative nonprofit enterprises in community development, immigrant economic development, and other arenas.
 Since 2009, Steve Tobocman has spearheaded Global Detroit, a regional economic revitalization strategy mobilizing Metro Detroit’s immigrant potential.
 Global Detroit is nationally-recognized as an innovator and expert in leveraging international talent to fill regional businesses’ unmet talent needs, catalyzing the growth and development of immigrant entrepreneurs, and building a global region with competitive advantages in job creation, business growth, and community development.